Snooze-Button/10-Min-Projects/README.md

 # 10-Min-Projects
-Repository for my 10 minutes Projects
+Repository for Programs I've made in 10 minute of Time.